-Hollywood actor, RJ Mitte from the hit TV ‘Breaking Bad’ recently visited Australia to make a speech at the Sydney Opera House about overcoming adversity.
-I sat down with while he was here to find out what it is like working in the industry with cerebral palsy.
+Hollywood actor, RJ Mitte from the hit TV show ‘Breaking Bad’ recently visited Australia to make a speech at the Sydney Opera House about overcoming adversity.
+I sat down with him while he was here to find out what it is like working in the industry with cerebral palsy.

 Have you found it hard in the industry with cerebral palsy?

 Yes and no. At the end of the day, the trick in this industry is to just keep working.
 That is why I do so much in different avenues because if I did rely solely on acting, I wouldn’t be able to do what I do.
 I think it’s a hard industry for anyone, not just someone with a disability, so I’m lucky I get to be apart of it to the capacity I am.

 Do you feel playing Walt Jr in Breaking Bad helped raise awareness?

 Oh yes.
 I think Walt Jr in particular raised awareness on a number of different topics.
 When you first saw Walt Jr, you saw a character with a disability but as the show kept progressing, it evolved and you no longer saw the crutches and you no longer saw the disability, but you saw the character itself and that’s what’s really important.